 In my psychotherapy practice, individuals can express issues which are present for them.
 These may be feelings of sadness, fear, anxiousness, or confusion.
 Feelings and emotions are a natural part of our human design and can offer much insight and guidance when nurtured through respect, understanding, and acceptance.
 Together we uncover unconscious patterns or behaviors that hinder growth and renewal.
 In this process, a new energy can unfold, leading to transformative change.

 Being human is exceptionally challenging.
 Working towards greater self understanding and self compassion can offer a deeper, richer, and more soulful experience of one’s unique life.

 During the past 20 years, I have been actively involved in Jungian-oriented education and groups exploring the personal and collective unconscious through dream work, mythology, archetypal studies, and analysis.
 I hold degrees in English and Anthropology as well as a Master’s in Counseling with a focus on depth psychology from Pacifica Graduate Institute.
-I am a licensed mental health care associate (LMHCA) in the state of WA, and am in training to become a jungian analyst.
+I am a licensed mental health care associate (LMHCA) in the state of WA.
 In addition to my academic and professional background, my experience in the roles of daughter, step-daughter, granddaughter, wife, mother, and now single parent to adult children has offered me a rich and meaningful participation in joyful and difficult life transitions.